top of page

 Each shortlisted proposal represents a different interpretation of what AI leadership could look like in an Aotearoa context.

-The Aotearoa Agentic AI Platform, led by the University of Auckland, is focused on next-generation AI assistants designed to operate in line with New Zealand values.
-The emphasis here is not just capability, but trust, alignment, and social licence.
+The Aotearoa Agentic AI Platform, led by the University of Auckland, focuses on next-generation AI assistants designed to operate in line with New Zealand values.
+The emphasis here is not just capability, but trust, alignment, and social license.

 The Aotearoa Creative AI Research Institute, led by Wētā FX, positions AI as a collaborator rather than a threat to creativity.
 It makes a bold claim: that New Zealand can lead global creative AI research while protecting artistic integrity and commercial opportunity.

-The BioAI Platform, led by the Bioeconomy Science Institute, brings AI into the engine room of exports, targeting productivity across agriculture, aquaculture and forestry.
+The BioAI Platform, led by the Bioeconomy Science Institute, brings AI into the engine room of exports.
+It targets productivity across agriculture, aquaculture, and forestry.
 For an economy still anchored in biological systems, this proposal feels less futuristic and more inevitable.

 Finally, Physical AI for Real-World Systems, a collaboration between the University of Waikato and the University of Canterbury, tackles one of AI’s hardest challenges: making it work reliably in complex outdoor and industrial environments.

-Together, the concepts span universities, public research organisations and industry, and cover sectors from healthcare and robotics to creative industries and aerospace.
+Together, the concepts span universities, public research organizations, and industry.
+They cover sectors from healthcare and robotics to creative industries and aerospace.
 That breadth appears intentional.
 AI leadership, the thinking goes, cannot be narrow.

 A Measured Next Step, Not A Rushed Decision